oscararenas12/miniDisSys/README.md

             - Dockerfile_server
             - docker-compose.yml

+(Note: Files must be named exactly as seen above.)

 2. Make sure the current working directory of the terminal is set to where all the files are located.

             cd [folder_name]

 3. Login to Docker using the command:

             sudo docker login

 4. Build the Docker images and run the containers by running the command:

             sudo docker-compose up --build

 5. Terminate and remove the containers and network with the command:

             sudo docker-compose down